DHS has finally submitted their H1B tightening rules for OMB approval.

 In addition, DHS will propose additional requirements designed to ensure employers pay appropriate wages to H-1B visa holders.

-Non-US citizen students make the biggest part of the chunk that ride on wage level 1 salaries as an entry level H1B worker.
+Non-US citizen students make the biggest part of the chunk that ride on wage level 1 salary as an entry-level H1B worker.

 A similar proposed rule to withdraw H4 EAD work authorization has been in draft stage since DHS 2017 fall agenda.

-The Trump administration is riding high on their political agenda and targeting H1B and their families with a new rule almost every month under his ‘Buy American Hire American‘ policy.
+The Trump administration is riding high on its political agenda and targeting H1B and their families with a new rule almost every month under his ‘Buy American Hire American‘ policy.